English Schools Foundation

-The English Schools Foundation (ESF) is an organisation that runs 22 international schools in Hong Kong.
-It is Hong Kong's largest English-medium organisation of international schools.
+The English Schools Foundation (ESF) is an organisation that runs 24 international schools in Hong Kong.
+It is Hong Kong's largest English-medium organisation of international schools, as well as the largest international school association in Asia.
 It was founded in 1967 with the passage of the English Schools Foundation Ordinance.

 In addition to tuition fees, the foundation receives an ongoing subsidy from the Hong Kong Government, which is being phased out.
 The schools also receive donations from their parent–teacher associations.

 History

 In 1965, the Hong Kong government released its "Education Policy" white paper, which recommended that future expansion of English-medium schools should be through aided schools rather than through government schools.
 In accordance with the white paper's recommendations, ESF was established in 1967 under the English Schools Foundation Ordinance (Cap.
 1117).
 The foundation's initial two schools were Beacon Hill School and Island School.
 In 1975, Bradbury School opened as Causeway Bay School on Eastern Hospital Road.
 In 1977, South Island School started as a nucleus of additional classes to Island School.
-The school moved to its present site at Nam Fung Road in 1983.
+The school moved to its present campus at Nam Fung Road in 1983.

-Following government review, it was determined that English-language grant-aided schools were no longer viable.
+Following a government review, it was determined that English-language grant-aided schools were no longer viable.
 These schools were subsequently handed over to ESF.
 Glenealy School, Kennedy School, Kowloon Junior School, Peak School and Quarry Bay School became ESF schools in 1979, followed by King George V School in 1981.

 In 1982, Sha Tin College, with about 50 students and six teaching staff, opened on the premises of KGV School, where it was known as Sha Tin Annexe.
 The school was renamed Sha Tin College in 1983, and moved to its current location in 1985.
 In 1988, Sha Tin Junior School opened next to Sha Tin College.